rafael-santiago/macgonuts/doc/MANUAL.md

 ><img src="https://github.com/rafael-santiago/macgonuts/blob/main/etc/angry-hiss.gif" title="Grrrr!
 C4uTion is now logged in..."
      alt="Grrrr!
 C4uTion is now logged in..." width="70" />
  If you want to deny `SLAAC` based `link-local` address atribution in an `IPv6` network or being more straightforward if you want to promote a `DoS` attack by exploiting `DAD`.
-"Let's go baby, let's go bad, you should give try to ma-ma-ma-maddady" :stuck_out_tongue_winking_eye:
+"Let's go baby, let's go bad, you should give a try to ma-ma-ma-maddady" :stuck_out_tongue_winking_eye:

 The `maddaddy` is a pretty straightforward command.
 All it expects is the interface that you use to access the `IPv6` available in your network environment.